tobias-omondi/tobias-omondi/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
-- 👯 I’m looking to collaborate on building more web application
+- 👯 building more web application
 - 📫 How to reach me: you can reach me via tobiasogola42@gmail.com
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Tobias-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tobias-omondi-8b1945273/)
 -->